Jpja/BTC-and-XCP-Passphrase-Tools/README.md

 # cw_address_key_generator

-A tool to allow you to check/retrieve/generate your counterwallet bitcoin addresses/keys using your counterwallet 12 word passphrase
+A tool to allow you to check/retrieve/generate your counterwallet bitcoin addresses/keys using your counterwallet 12 word passphrase.
+And to also sign messages with your private keys

 ---